 The word chiropractic comes from a combination of the Greek words kheiro and praktikos meaning ‘done by hand’.

 Chiropractic is a healthcare discipline firmly grounded in science.
 Although mainly focusing on the relationship between the skeletal and nervous systems, it is concerned with the care of the entire body.
 Chiropractors use a range of methods to diagnose the state of your health, including a thorough chiropractic, neurological and orthopaedic assessment that may include the use of x-rays.
 Particular attention is paid to the neuro-musculo-skeletal system (nerves, muscles, bones and joints) and treatment consists of joint and soft tissue manipulation, and manual adjustments.
 After medicine and dentistry, chiropractic is the third largest healthcare profession in the world with over 60,000 chiropractors worldwide.
-Like dentistry, chiropractic emphasises the role of preventative care, helping to ensure that minor problems do not become major ones.
+Like dentistry, chiropractic emphasises the role of preventative, wellness care, helping to ensure that minor problems do not become major ones.